 Like Horizon 2020, Horizon Europe is structured into three pillars:

-- The first pillar, Excellent Science, funds basic research and ground-breaking research projects via the European Research Council.
+- The first pillar, Excellent Science, funds basic research and ground-breaking research projects via the European Research Council (ERC).
 It also includes grant funding via the Marie Skłodowska Curie Actions

-- The second pillar, Global Challenges and European Industrial Competitiveness, directly funds research related to social challenges and expands technological and industrial capacities.
-In addition, this pillar encompasses the EU-wide mission areas (see above), which are designed to find solutions to the major problems of our time and to advance the strategic priorities of the European Union and the Sustainable Development Goals
+- The second pillar, Global Challenges and European Industrial Competitiveness, funds research related to social challenges and expands technological and industrial capacities.
+In addition, this pillar encompasses the EU-wide mission areas (see What’s new), which are designed to find solutions to the major problems of our time and to advance the strategic priorities of the European Union and the Sustainable Development Goals

-Proposed structure of Horizon Europe
+Structure of Horizon Europe